Drug Charges

 Talk to a smart, tough, experienced Killeen cocaine defense attorney

 Don’t wait.
 If you’ve been arrested for any cocaine-related drug crime, it’s best to speak with a skilled Killeen drug defense attorney and nobody anyone else – especially the police.
-At Mary Beth Harrell Law Firm, we guide each defense through the criminal justice system.
+At Mary Beth Harrell Criminal Defense and DWI Lawyers, we guide each defense through the criminal justice system.
 We understand how early and aggressive representation can set the stage for more successful outcomes such as dismissals, plea bargains, and just jury trials.
 To make an appointment for an drug offense including cocaine, call us at 254-680-4655 or complete our contact form.
 We have offices in Killeen and Harker Heights.